-The Reds boss is determined to keep hold of the Uruguay international and says he is in "constant communication" with the controversial striker while away on holidayBrendan Rodgers has revealed he is in regular contact with wantaway Luis Suarez as he steps up his bid to persuade the controversial striker to remain at Liverpool.
+The Reds boss is determined to keep hold of the Uruguay international and says he is in "constant communication" with the controversial striker while he is away on vacation.

-"I spoke to Luis, of course over the last few months, there has been a lot of speculation over his situation.
-The fact remains the same; we value the player, he had a terrific season for us last year and showed us his quality."
+"I spoke to Luis, of course over the last few months, there have been a lot of speculation over his situation.
+The fact remains the same we value the player, he had a terrific season for us last year, and showed us his quality."

-"That’s something we’ve stressed, what he did was wrong at the end of last season," he added.
+"That’s something we’ve stressed, what he did was wrong at the end of last season," Rodgers said.
 "That’s the bottom line you can’t do that on the football pitch, but we’ve moved on from that.

 "He’s a real competitor, he’s a winner, he wants Liverpool to do well, he wants to be working at the real high level."